On Incentive Compatibility in Dynamic Mechanism Design With Exit Option in a Markovian Environment: Implementability

 \item[(2)] for $t=T$,

 \end{itemize} i.e., the agent of state $\theta_{t}$ maximizes his value at period $t$ by reporting truthfully at all $t\in\mathbb{T}$.
-The allocation rule $\alpha$ is called implementable if there exists payment rules $\{\phi, \xi, \rho\}$ that makes the mechanism incentive compatible. \end{definition}
+The rules $\{\alpha,\phi,\xi,\rho\}$ are called implementable if the corresponding mechanism is dynamic incentive-compatible. \end{definition}

 At the final period $t=T$, the agent stops with probability $1$.
 His incentive to misreport the true state is captured by the immediate instantaneous payoff.
-The inequality (\ref{eq:ICS_T}) guarantees the non-profitability of misreporting and thus disincentivizes the agent from untruthful reporting.
-At each non-final period $t$, agent's exploration of profitable deviations from truthful reporting strategy takes into account the misreporting of the current state as well as any possible planned future misreporting.
-In particular, when the agent's optimal stopping rule calls for stopping if he reports truthfully, $V^{\alpha,\phi,\xi, \rho}(\theta_{t}) = J^{\alpha,\phi,\xi, \rho}_{1,t}(t,\theta_{t}|h^{\theta}_{t-1})$; when the agent's optimal stopping rule calls for continuing if he reports truthfully, $V^{\alpha,\phi,\xi, \rho}(\theta_{t}) = \mathbb{E}^{\Xi_{\alpha}[h^{\theta}_{t}]}\big[ V^{\alpha,\phi,\xi,\rho}_{t+1}(\tilde{\theta}_{t+1}) \big]$.
-Misreporting could result in three situations: $(1):$ misreporting at $t$ and stopping at $t$, $(2):$ misreporting at $t$, planned misreporting in the future, and continuing, $(3):$ truthful reporting at $t$, planned misreporting in the future, and continuing.
-Basically, the inequality (\ref{eq:ICS_bellman}) ensures that no such deviations from truthfully reporting is profitable.
+The condition (\ref{eq:ICS_T}) guarantees the non-profitability of misreporting and thus disincentivizes the agent from untruthful reporting.
+At each non-final period $t\in \mathbb{T}\backslash\{T\}$, agent's exploration of profitable deviations from truthful reporting strategy takes into account the misreporting of the current state as well as any possible planned future misreporting.
+In particular, when the agent's optimal stopping rule calls for stopping if he reports truthfully, $V_{t}^{\alpha,\phi,\xi, \rho}(\theta_{t}) = J^{\alpha,\phi,\xi, \rho}_{1,t}(t,\theta_{t}|h^{\theta}_{t-1})$; when the agent's optimal stopping rule calls for continuing if he reports truthfully, $V_{t}^{\alpha,\phi,\xi, \rho}(\theta_{t}) = \mathbb{E}^{\Xi_{\alpha}[h^{\theta}_{t}]}\big[ V^{\alpha,\phi,\xi,\rho}_{t+1}(\tilde{\theta}_{t+1}) \big]$.
+There are three situations of deviations: \textit{(i)} misreporting at $t$ and stopping at $t$, \textit{(ii)} misreporting at $t$, planned misreporting in the future and continuing, \textit{(iii)} truthful reporting at $t$, planned misreporting in the future and continuing.
+The condition (\ref{eq:ICS_bellman}) ensures that no such deviations from truthfully reporting are profitable.